 - Report accurately and flexibly

 While NEI 13-10 provides excellent guidance to help classify and manage assessment son the low-functionality and more simple CDAs, Cyberwiz-Pro goes beyond the six predefined classes found in NEI 13-10 Rev 5.
 Cyberwiz-Pro supports an advanced “Type Assessment” methodology for all the CDAs in scope.
-The tool’s techniques make it possible to group maximum number of CDAs in efficient manner, while maintaining the assessment results and individual reports at specific CDA levels.
+The tool’s techniques make it possible to group the maximum number of CDAs in efficient manner, while maintaining the assessment results and individual reports at specific CDA levels.

 Using CWP’s automation capability and flexibility, nuclear plants can dramatically improve efficiency, and create a sustainable program.
-Leveraging the predefined responses during the baseline assessment and processes will be crucial when the program is handed from the Cyber teams to the Engineering teams.
+Leveraging the predefined responses and decisions made during the baseline assessment processes will be crucial when the program is handed from the Cyber teams to the Engineering teams.
 The engineering teams can then access previous assessments and:

 - reuse entire assessments while adding new CDAs to those assessment packages

 - copy related assessment responses to new assessment revisions

 - choose from predefined answers on a per control/per category basis